 If taking combined Human Anatomy and Physiology courses, both semesters must be completed to fulfill both Human Anatomy and Physiology, or the combined one-semester course must be a minimum of 5 semester credits.

-Recommended courses for Advanced Biology: biochemistry, cell biology, genetics or molecular biology.
+The recommended course for Advanced Biology is biochemistry.
+Other options include cell biology, genetics or molecular biology.
 Any other advanced biology course must focus on the human body in order to be considered.

-Recommended courses for Social and Behavioral Science: psychology, sociology, economics, human development, epidemiology, anthropology and global issues.
-Other courses that will meet the requirement: archaeology, education, geography, history, journalism, law, linguistics, management, political science, etc.
+Recommended courses for Social and Behavioral Science: psychology, sociology, economics, anthropology, global issues, geography, political science, etc.

 Applicants are responsible for reviewing prerequisite information at http://www.pharmacy.umn.edu/degrees-programs/doctor-pharmacy/admissions/prerequisites.
 Guides of approved prerequisites for numerous schools are provided on this website.
 If a guide does not exist for your school, you may contact admissions to confirm acceptability of prerequisites.

 Qualified applicants will receive an email with the supplemental application link.
 Applicants may only submit the supplemental application upon invitation; however, applicants may begin preparing supplemental essays using the information at http://www.pharmacy.umn.edu/degrees-and-programs/doctor-pharmacy/applicants/steps-apply/supplemental-application.

 Re-applicants must have PCAT scores sent to PharmCAS to be included with the new application, even if using old scores.

 Choose at least three recommenders (up to four are allowed) from a variety of sources, such as college professors, work supervisors, volunteer supervisors or research supervisors.
 Only choose recommenders that know you well in a professional capacity; no family, friends or clergy.